NordicSemiconductor/npmx-zephyr/README.md

     west flash
     ```

-For instance, if you want to run the LED sample for nPM1300 Engineering C used with nRF52840DK, you must configure the setup as specified in the [LED sample README][led_readme].
+For instance, if you want to run the LED sample for nPM1300 used with nRF52840DK, you must configure the setup as specified in the [LED sample README][led_readme].
 After that, run the following commands:
 ```bash
 cd npmx-zephyr/samples/led
 west build -b nrf52840dk_nrf52840